About Getting Financial Planning Software Approved for Use

 But the flip side to this is the more the BD is controlled by a life insurance company, and thus more "Black Hat," the less likely this will be.
 This is sometimes because of things like this (that our financial tools excel in):

-Our life insurance calculator also is the only one that accurately projects capital needs far into the future.
+Our life insurance calculator also accurately projects capital needs far into the future.
 This clearly shows people that needs dramatically decrease over time.
 Whereas life insurance companies want and need insureds to keep buying more more more regardless if they need it or not.
 This is definitely not in their interests.

 We point out how most all life insurance company products are just "not good" in general.
-For example, we're the only ones that debunk myths that whole life insurance of any kind is good for anyone, with the only buy term and invest the difference calculator ever made that does the job correctly.
+For example, we're the only ones that debunk myths that whole life insurance of any kind is good for anyone, with a buy term and invest the difference calculator.

 So the more life insurance oriented your BD is, the more you will hear NO when trying to get our financial plan software approved (and similar vendors).